 The Deferred Beacon Flag subfield is 1 bit in length and shall be set to one if the device uses CCA before transmitting beacon frame, otherwise the bit shall be set to zero if the device shall not use CCA before transmitting beacon.

-iesIts value is the start time of beacon slot.
+The Beacon Timestamp subfield is 6 octets in length and shall specifies the time of beacon transmission in unit of 1us for time synchronization.
+Its value is the start time of beacon slot.

 The beacon timestamp offset subfield is 2 bytes in length and specifies that the different time between the reference start time of each beacon slot and the actual time transmitted beacon.
 It is used for getting more précised beacon transmitted time.
 If the Deferred Beacon Flag bit is set to zero, this subfield shall be ignored.

 “